salarini-e/salarini-e/README.md

 - 👋 Hi, I’m @salarini-e
 - 👀 I’m interested in Python and Clojure development!
-- 🌱 I’m currently learning more about networking security.
+- 🌱 I’m currently developing a open source ticketing system.

 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...